 View(s)

-For the implicit agreement aspect, Thailand prefers Method H1B or H1C in the CPM report which is to use a new mechanism to replace the implicit agreement whereby the administration of the additional use/system is allowed to operate (with commitment to respect certain conditions) until the bringing into use of the national assignment/allotment of the other administration.
+For the implicit agreement aspect, Thailand supports to use a new mechanism to replace the implicit agreement whereby the administration of the additional use/system is allowed to operate (with commitment to respect certain conditions) until the bringing into use of the national assignment/allotment of the other administration.
+Method H1C is supported to address this agenda item.

 For the AP30/30A EPM degradation tolerance aspect, Thailand supports Method H2A in the CPM report which is no change to the Radio Regulations.